vectordotdev/vector/rfcs/2021-07-19-8216-multiple-pipelines.md

 ### Observing pipelines

 Users should be able to observe and monitor individual pipelines.
-This means relevant metrics coming from the `internal_metrics` source must contain a `pipeline_id` tag referring to the pipeline `id` and a `pipeline_version` tag referring to the pipeline `version`.
+This means relevant metrics coming from the `internal_metrics` source must contain a `pipeline_id` tag referring to the pipeline `id`.

 In Vector, the `Task` structure is what emits the events for `internal_metrics`.
-After [build the different pieces of the topology](https://github.com/timberio/vector/blob/v0.15.0/src/topology/builder.rs#L106), we've to update the [`Task::new`](https://github.com/timberio/vector/blob/v0.15.0/src/topology/builder.rs#L163) in order to accept an `Option<(PipelineId, PipelineVersion)>` so that when it emits the metrics events it can provide the information about the pipeline.
+After [build the different pieces of the topology](https://github.com/timberio/vector/blob/v0.15.0/src/topology/builder.rs#L106), we've to update the [`Task::new`](https://github.com/timberio/vector/blob/v0.15.0/src/topology/builder.rs#L163) in order to accept an `Option<PipelineId>` so that when it emits the metrics events it can provide the information about the pipeline.

-This approach would extend the [RFC 2064](https://github.com/timberio/vector/blob/master/rfcs/2020-03-17-2064-event-driven-observability.md#collecting-uniform-context-data) by _just_ adding `pipeline_id` and `pipeline_version` to the context.
+This approach would extend the [RFC 2064](https://github.com/timberio/vector/blob/master/rfcs/2020-03-17-2064-event-driven-observability.md#collecting-uniform-context-data) by _just_ adding `pipeline_id` to the context.

 When [spawning a transform](https://github.com/timberio/vector/blob/v0.15.0/src/topology/mod.rs#L574), adding the optional pipeline information to the span will populate the metrics.